VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning

+Gemini-3-Pro-Preview was used as a closed-source VLM critic available at the time of data collection.
+The model was subsequently discontinued on March 9, 2026; therefore, the reported Gemini-based results correspond to the historical preview version used in our experiments and cannot be directly reproduced through the original endpoint.

-To obtain the most objective and meaningful results, a series of experiments for each algorithm configuration were conducted on five different field configurations with varying block orientations.
-Ten training episodes were conducted for each field configuration, allowing for an objective assessment of training quality.
-Training was conducted in an episodic manner.
-After each episode, the actor updated the Behavior Tree using critic feedback and real score.
-Episodes were executed sequentially within each field configuration.
+Each configuration was evaluated on five field layouts with varying block orientations using ten sequential episodes per layout.
+After each episode, the actor updated the BT using critic feedback and the human-verified score $R$.